The Healing Powers of Dude Premieres on Netflix, Jan. 13, 2020

 5. Noah’s emotional support dog, Dude, adds a comical element to the series.
 Tell us more about the motivation behind showing how an emotional support dog can be beneficial for people with disabilities while also making clear the difference between emotional support and service animals?

 We mention on the show that Noah sees a therapist for his social anxiety disorder and his parents get Dude through the help of that therapist.
 The idea being that Noah needs something comforting to help calm him down when his anxiety is starting to skyrocket and a dog with the right demeanor can do just that.
-We decided, along with two of our consultants (one of whom is a psychologist who works with children), that the role Dude was playing was best defined as an emotional support animal.
-Dude is there for Noah to hold or pet as a way to comfort Noah, and not a service dog who is specifically trained to help people who have more severe disorders.
+We decided, along with two of our other consultants (one of whom is a psychologist who works with children), that the role Dude was playing was best defined as an emotional support animal.
+Dude is there for Noah to hold or pet as a way to comfort Noah, and not a service dog who is specifically trained to perform specific tasks.
 In our show, Noah’s parents get permission from the school board, so that Noah can attempt to go to school again with the help of Dude.

 6. How do diversity and inclusion inform the production?